jiyorude/mealStation/README.md

 ---

 mealStation is a recipe browser SPA made with mobile-first responsivity in mind.
+The App contains recipes from four different countries: Italy, China, Argentina and the United States, with each of them having two appetizers, two main courses and two desserts.

-It contains various features, such as a recipe search feature, a sorting function which allows the user to sort recipes based on the kitchen of origin, and a threeCourseRandomizer, a feature which outputs a random appetizer, main course and a desert.
-Bon Appetit!
+The App contains two features.
+The first feature is a search feature which allows you to quickly find the recipe you are looking for.
+The second feature is a sorting feature which allows the user to sort recipes based on their kitchen of origin and type of dish.
+Bon Appetit.

 ## Table of Contents